starcitizen-lug/lug-helper/README.md

 - https://github.com/ProjectSynchro
 - Runner Downloader inspired by https://github.com/richardtatum/sc-runner-updater

+❤️ Many thanks to everyone who has contributed Pull Requests and Issue Reports!
+You can view commit graphs for the Helper's contributors [here](https://github.com/starcitizen-lug/lug-helper/graphs/contributors).

 ## Contributing
 Please read the [Contributor's Guide](https://github.com/starcitizen-lug/lug-helper?tab=contributing-ov-file).
 For a high level overview of the script's functions, please see [Code Structure and Overview](https://github.com/starcitizen-lug/lug-helper/wiki/Code-Structure-and-Overview) on the wiki.